-Enter the IP address of the TFTP server the path, and filename for the history log on the TFTP server.
-Click Apply to make the changes current.
+Enter the IP address of the TFTP server and the path and filename for the history log on the TFTP server.

 Click Start to initiate the file transfer.

 Ping Test

 Ping is a small program that sends data packets to the IP address you specify.
 The destination node then returns the packets to the switch.
 This is very useful to verify connectivity between the switch and other nodes on the network.